The Best Dog Parks In Sydney

 Image: Saving Our Trees Wordpress

 Home to the largest off-leash area in the inner city, Sydney Park offers people and their pups over 40 hectares of green, open space, gently rolling hills and walkways.
-The barbecue facilities and play areas for kids make Sydney Park a go-to destination for a great day out with the entire family—four-legged friends included!
+The barbecue facilities and play areas for kids make Sydney Park a go-to destination for a great day out with the entire family—four-legged friends included.
+And did you know it is home to Sydney's first dog-only pool (see above)?!
+BYO unicorn float, glamour pups!

 Located in the Western Sydney suburb of Doonside—Bungarribee park is officially Sydney’s largest off-leash park.
 Warrigal Run is the name of the actual dog park, and it’s the ideal spot for younger pups who are learning the ropes of doggy etiquette as there’s so much room to play but is fenced to ensure little ones don’t run off.
 There’s also water bowls, waste bags and seating areas for weary owners.